mpourismaiel/guts-theater/README.md

 provided which is written in React.

-In order to ease the deployment process, a `docker-compose.yml` configuration has been provided which can be run using:
+In order to ease the deployment process, a `docker-compose.yml` configuration has been provided in [guts-theater-combined](https://github.com/mpourismaiel/guts-theater-combines) which can be run using:

 ```
 docker-compose up --build